 The decision to shut down Tesco direct is the first significant decision made by the new chief executive of Tesco, Charles Wilson.
 He concluded that it would be easier for the public to purchase all items, food and non-food, in one place, on tesco.co.uk..
 Tesco Direct will be closing down on 9 July 2018.
 Although this decision may benefit Tesco, as now all focus can be placed on constantly improving one website, this decision puts 500 jobs at risk.

 How does the Closing Down of Tesco Benefit YOU?

 Due to the closing down of Tesco direct, currently, there are massive sales taking place!
 The majority of these sales provide 50% off and more.
 Items on sale vary from the most basic to the most useful.
 From beds and chairs to suitcases and scooters and so much more!
 The only ‘downside’ to these sales is that delivery can take 2 – 5 days.
 As well as heading online to visit these massive sales, this closure may also benefit you in the long run.
 You will now be able to make all purchases, food and non-food items, from one website.
 This one stop shop aims to make it easier for you to shop online at Tesco.

 More About Tesco

-Tesco also offers unsecured personal loans to the public.
+Tesco also offers unsecured personal loans to the public, including a variety of short term loans.
 These loans vary from £1000 to £35,000 with a payback allowance of 1 to 10 years.
 The loans are flexible and personal to each customer.
 Tesco also offers a Tesco Banking App on your phone which makes it easier for the customer to keep tabs on their loan at any time.

 Tesco Loans vs. Sainsbury’s Loans